New-College-MCR/mcr-website/content/college/accommodation.md

 weight: 1
 ---

-The graduate accommodation is located along the wonderful sports ground, ....
+The graduate accommodation is located along the wonderful sports ground, and Oxford offers various places to live out....

+## Living in Weston

+### Housing Ballot

+### Maintenance

+## Living out
+How to look, where to start looking.